Join us and make a difference

 Owing to a successful recruitment campaign aimed at increasing our nursing compliment across all wards, we are now seeking to employ fully qualified mental health nurses to provide high quality care at Brookside - child and adolescant inpatient and young people's home treatment team.

 - Where: Redbridge IAPT, Goodmayes Hospital site, 157 Barley Lane, Ilford, IG3 8XJ (Only a 20 minute train ride from central London).

-- Closest rail station is Goodmayes Train Station.
+- The closest rail station is Goodmayes Train Station.

-We invite applications from enthusiastic, motivated and compassionate healtcare professionals who can demonstrate the skills to be able to work in the community and/or hospital setting.
+We invite applications from enthusiastic, motivated and compassionate healthcare professionals who can demonstrate the skills to be able to work in the community and/or hospital setting.

 What are we looking for